brananharrison/EmployeeScheduler/README.md

 Notice the comparison score is calculated not just by **(hours assigned) / (min desired hours)**, but by taking that quotient against the largest proportion of the employees in the list.
 This gives us a special distribution on the continuous interval [0,1], where 1 is always the employee with the largest hours proportion, and proportions less than that are each with respect to that maximum, **effectively normalizing each proportion to a distance from 1 on the interval (0,1]**. <br><br>

-The third and final component is **Seniority**, which is calculated simply as an employee's duration of hire / the most senior employee in the comparison pool.
+#### The third and final component is **Seniority**
+Seniority is calculated simply by an employee's duration of hire / the most senior employee in the comparison pool.
 Similar to the assigned hours proportion, seniority values lie along the interval (0,1].